-In Serbia and Argentina, students will be met at the airport by an SIT Graduate Institute staff member on the first day of the program.
-The first several days in each country are an orientation period for students to get accustomed to life in that country prior to the start of classes.
+In Ecuador, Malawi, and South Africa, students will be met at the airport by an SIT Graduate Institute staff member on the first day of the program.
+The first few days in each country are an orientation period for students to get accustomed to life in that country prior to the start of classes.
 The group will be staying in a hostel or modest hotel together during orientation before moving into their permanent housing.
 Please note that students can arrive earlier than the start date, but they are responsible for all expenses including transportation from the airport and hotel costs.
-Orientation in each location will include a cultural orientation.
+Orientation in each location will include a cultural orientation, while the orientation in Ecuador also will include getting-to-know-you activities and information about SIT and the Sustainable Development Practice program's degree requirements.